-Through an exploration of their experience of urban spaces the module Recording Place introduces students to the social and ethical issues raised through the study of the built environment.
-It also provides insights into the role of planners and urban designers in shaping the future cityscape.
-In the module Making Practices, students will have the opportunity to develop their understanding of the material and technical aspects of architecture and design through a practical making project based in the Fabrication Lab.
-The module also introduces students to the roles of architectural technologists, architects and designers in the construction process.
-The Reading Spaces module focuses on the experience of architecture and involves the analysis and creative transformation of existing spaces.
-Students will also learn about the adaptation of existing buildings and spaces and learn from interior designers and architects working in the field.
+Through an exploration of their experience of urban spaces the module Recording Place introduces students to the social and ethical issues raised through the study of the built environment and provides insights into the role of planners and urban designers in shaping the future cityscape.
+The module also explores the effect of current urban design policies to address climate change such as carbon emission reduction through modal shift, strategies for improved environmental quality, and design for a changing climate.

+In the module Making Practices, students develop their understanding of the material and technical aspects of architecture and design through a practical making project based in the Fabrication Lab. module introduces students to the roles of architectural technologists, architects and designers and their part in shaping our built environment.
+Students explore the impact of buildings on the climate by examining the energy needed to build and run the buildings and spaces we inhabit and the sources of this energy.
+Concepts of embodied energy, materials sourcing, reuse, and recycling are explored through practical making and crafting.

+The Reading Spaces module focuses on the experience of architecture and involves the analysis and creative transformation of existing spaces and the role of light and material in the experience of the architectural space.
+The module introduces the important concept of adaptive reuse both from an embodied energy and cultural value perspective.

 The final studio-based module, the Major Project, is a design challenge that asks students to draw on skills and interests ignited by their earlier studio-based work and topics explored in the Foundation Pathway Modules.
-The work from this project will form the centrepiece of the final exhibition showcasing the students' skills and creative visions.
+The work from this project forms the centrepiece of the final exhibition showcasing the students' skills and creative visions.
+The project introduces thinking about material choices and lifespan from a carbon impact perspective.

-Through the two Foundation Pathway modules, Introduction to Academic Practice and Critical Thinking for Academic and Professional Development, students learn about the concepts and ideas grounding creative practice and discuss the current issues shaping the future direction of built environment design.
-The modules encourage students to share their own perspectives and prior knowledge, and learn how to develop their academic writing and presentation skills in readiness for further study.
+Students also take two Foundation Pathway modules, Introduction to Academic Practice (IAP) and Critical Thinking for Academic and Professional Development (CTAPD).
+In the IAP module, students learn academic, professional, and personal skills necessary for success at university, such as researching, writing, referencing, and time management.
+In CTAPD students explore the importance and role of critical thinking at university and within the architectural profession.
+Students' critical thinking skills are enhanced through the examination of real-world problems, such as barriers to accessibility in the public realm and the housing crisis.
+In both modules, students continue to develop their written and spoken communication skills through informal and formal writing exercises and presentations.

-Students on the Foundation Year will be progressing onto highly vocational degree courses: each one offering a comprehensive engagement with industry professionals through student presentations (crits), workshops and lectures, site visits, employability events and work experience.
-Central to all the courses is a project-based learning approach that emulates the real-world scenarios and challenges faced in professional practice.